 In the "H Matrix" vector file I provided, we will begin in the top left and later end in the bottom right, working left to right.

-To "split" the lettering, utilize the Line Segment Tool in Illustrator and form two lines on top of the "H".
+To "split" the lettering, use the Line Segment Tool in Illustrator and form two lines on top of the "H".
 Give those lines a white stroke to create the split effect.

 To finish it off, create one more horizontal line segment on top of the crossbar.
 But I would make your stroke weight a hairline thinner than your vertical strokes to optically balance everything.